-Protesters rally at Hong Kong airport to disrupt travel
+Hong Kong protesters disrupt airport but planes still taking off

 The unrest poses the gravest challenge to Chinese President Xi Jinping since he took power in 2012, with his government keen to end the protests before the 70th anniversary of the founding of the People’s Republic of China on Oct 1.

-Beijing has also accused foreign powers, particularly the United States and Britain, of fomenting the demonstrations.

-Reporting by Twinnie Siu, Marius Zaharia, Farah Master, Joyce Zhou, Donny Kwok, Yoyo Chow and Anne Marie Roantree; Writing by Joe Brock; Editing by Clarence Fernandez and Kenneth Maxwell
+Reporting by Twinnie Siu, Marius Zaharia, Farah Master, Joyce Zhou, Donny Kwok, Yoyo Chow, Kai Pfaffenbach, Danish Siddiqui, Noah Sin and Anne Marie Roantree; Writing by Joe Brock and Nick Macfie